Killing of Sammy Baker: Aftermath

-In the aftermath, Seewald's father commented "What I think: The Amsterdam police murdered my son".
+Friends of Seewald immediately set up a memorial and a campaign called Justice for Sammy.
+His father commented "What I think: The Amsterdam police murdered my son".
 The parents publicly questioned the police narrative, asking why Seewald had been shot and if there was a racist motive.
 Elnathan Prinsen of the Dutch Association for Psychiatry commented that the police had not behaved in a manner which could have de-escalated the situation.

 In 2021, hundreds of people attended a demonstration in Amsterdam marking one year since the killing.
 The parents of Seewald made a complaint against Frank Paauw because he had refused to apologise for his statements about how Seewald had attacked a police officer with a knife.
 There was no damage to the officer's jacket, a fact which was confirmed by two investigations by the National Criminal Investigation Department.
 In 2022, Paauw appeared in front of the National Police Complaints Commission.
 The family demanded that he resigned; the commission upheld the complaint and Paauw said his comments should have been more reserved.

-Seewald's parents announced in June 2022 that they would consider further legal action pending the outcome of an independent investigation.
+Seewald's parents announced in 2022 that they would consider further legal action pending the outcome of an independent investigation.
+A year later they announced they were unhappy with the report by a sociologist and had engaged the British group Forensic Architecture to investigate.
+Forensic Architecture concluded that Seewald was shot dead whilst lying on the ground and the police officers had not been in danger.
+These findings were disputed by the police; in 2024, the Public Prosecution Service decided not to prosecute any officers.
+In September 2025, the police made an undisclosed settlement with the parents.